Channel 5 reporter Sadaf Naeem crushed to death by Imran’s container during long march coverage

 Extending his condolences to her family, PM Shehbaz praised Naeem as a “dynamic and hardworking reporter”.

+“PTI organisation is fully responsible for the lives and property of the people and journalists involved in the long march.”

+FM Bilawal also called on the Punjab government to fully support Naeem’s family, particularly her children.

-Punjab Chief Minister Pervez Elahi also lauded the deceased and extended his condolences to her family.
+Punjab Chief Minister Pervez Elahi lauded the deceased and extended his condolences to her family.

 Furthermore, the chief minister announced financial assistance worth Rs2.5 million for her family.
 “The Punjab government will take full care of the family,” he tweeted.